Ato Boldon: Early life and junior career

 Boldon was born in Port of Spain, Trinidad and Tobago to a Jamaican mother, and Trinidadian father, Hope and Guy Boldon.
 He attended Fatima College (secondary school) in Trinidad before leaving for the United States at age fourteen.
 In December 1989, as a soccer player at Jamaica High School in Queens, New York City, head track and field coach Joe Trupiano noticed his sprinting abilities during a soccer practice session.

 In his first track season at age 16, Boldon finished with 21.20 seconds in the 200 metres and 48.40 seconds in the 400 metres, recording a double win at the Queens County Championships in 1990, and earning MVP honours.
 After transferring for his final year from Jamaica High to Piedmont Hills High School in San Jose, California, Boldon was selected to the San Jose Mercury News' Santa Clara all-county soccer team.
 He also continued to sprint, placing third in the 200 m at the CIF California State Meet in 1991.
 Athletics became his primary focus and he won the Junior Olympic Title that summer in Durham, North Carolina, in 200 m.

 At 18, Boldon represented Trinidad and Tobago at 100 metres and 200 m in the 1992 Summer Olympics in Barcelona but did not qualify in the first round of either event.
 Boldon returned to the junior circuit, winning the 100 m and 200 m titles at the IAAF World Junior Championships in Athletics in Seoul, South Korea to become the first double sprint champion in World Junior Championships history.

+Boldon began his collegiate career at San Jose City College, where he was a 3C2A champion over 100 m and 200 m.
 Boldon was also an NCAA Champion while enrolled as a sociology major at the University of California at Los Angeles (UCLA) in 1995 in the 200 m.
 In 1996, he secured an NCAA 100 m Championship in Eugene, Oregon in the final race of his collegiate career, setting an NCAA meet record of 9.92.
 Boldon also held the collegiate 100 m record with 9.90 s from 1996 until it was broken by Travis Padgett, who ran 9.89 s, in 2008.
 Ngonidzashe Makusha later equalled this record at the 2011 NCAA Championships in Des Moines, Iowa.